drguildo/sjm.io/content/blog/sp_msforeachtable-filtering.md

 +++
 title = "sp_MSforeachtable Table Filtering"
+date = 2020-08-05
-description = "How to filter the tables that sp_MSforeachtable acts upon." tags = ["T-SQL", "SQL Server"] categories = ["Programming", "Databases"] date = 2020-08-05
+description = "How to filter the tables that sp_MSforeachtable acts upon."
 +++

 SQL Server provides the handy `sp_MSforeachtable` stored procedure for executing